Trivadis/plsql-cop-cli/parser-limitations.md

 ## Maxim

-If your SQL*Plus script runs successfully against an Oracle database but db\* CODECOP or PL/SQL Analyzer reports an error, this is usually considered a bug.
+If your SQL*Plus script runs successfully against an Oracle database but db\* CODECOP reports an error, this is usually considered a bug.
 However, there are some known exceptions to this basic principle, which are documented below.

 ## SQL\*Plus Parser